vitarb/bip39gen/README.md

 # bip39gen

-bip39gen is a simple utility for generating crypto secure BIP39 passphrases of arbitrary length.
+bip39gen is a simple utility for generating crypto secure BIP39 passphrases of arbitrary length on your computer.
+Don't trust, verify!

 ## Notes
 Each word provides 11 bits of entropy (2048 words = 2^11).